notgiorgi/flp-talk-1/src/00_AGENDA.md

 - Learn and hack on cool tech
 - Have fun

+## Housekeeping

+- Connecting to WIFI:
+  - connect to DBlock workspace @ Stamba
+  - access token is hackathon

+## Teams

+- After the talk gather in this spot to find teams 👉

 ### My talk

 - Get you up and running with LLMs/Agents